opendocsg/slw-judgments-backfill/2007_SGHC_29/report.md

 **(b) Whether the plaintiffs’ claim is indisputable so that the court has jurisdiction to decide the claim despite the arbitration agreement in cl 37(1)**

 19     The plaintiffs contended that where the evidence is so clear-cut that the defendant does not have any valid defence at all, the court will not allow a stay.
-For support, they drew on the dictum of GP Selvam JC (as he then was) in _Uni-Navigation Pte Ltd v Wei Loong Shipping Pte Ltd_ [1993] 1 SLR 876 at 879, where he said:
+For support, they drew on the dictum of GP Selvam JC (as he then was) in _Uni-Navigation Pte Ltd v Wei Loong Shipping Pte Ltd_ <span class="citation">[1993] 1 SLR 876</span> at 879, where he said:

  It therefore follows that where the claim is undisputed or indisputable the court and not the arbitrators have the jurisdiction to decide upon the claim even though the arbitration agreement stipulates for disputes to be referred to arbitration.